mariannebush/Capstone/README.md

 pip install -r requirements.txt

 After the virtual environment is created, enter “git clone” followed by the URL you copied when cloning the repository.
 Navigate to where you cloned the repository.
-Run the file “Happiness”

-•	To exit the virtual environment type “deactivate” in the git/terminal window.
+Run the file “Happiness.ipynb.
+In order to exit the virtual environment enter "deactivate".

+# Visualizations and Interpretation

+Please visit my Tableau Public page here in order to view the visualizations I created for my World Happiness Report Project: https://public.tableau.com/app/profile/marianne.bush/vizzes
+Click on "World Happiness Report"

+### Geographic Representation of Happiness Score

+### Happiness Scores over Time for the Top 5 Countries (Ranked in 2024)

+### Changes in Happiness Scores over the Past 10 Years in North America